GriffithVIII/Loewenzahn/README.md

 ## Features
 - Scorebar with the `correct` and `false` answers.
 - Word randomness
-- Basic database manager with CRU[D], using Larajet.
+- Basic database manager with CRUD, using Larajet.
 - .SQL databases.